 This research is taking place at Imperial College London with Dr. David Nutt and Dr. Robin Carhart-Harris, both of whom have published psilocybin research in the past, namely the “Entropic Brain Model.”
-Heffter is also sponsoring a study titled, “Psilocybin Effects on Attention, Perception, and Cognition,” taking place in Switzerland.
-Similarly, MAPS is sponsoring a study titled, “Experimental Studies on the Effects of Psilocybin on Binocular Depth Inversion, Binocular Rivalry,” in Germany.
+Heffter is also sponsoring a study in Switzerland entitled “Psilocybin Effects on Attention, Perception, and Cognition.”
+Similarly, MAPS is sponsoring a study called “Experimental Studies on the Effects of Psilocybin on Binocular Depth Inversion, Binocular Rivalry” in Germany.

-Psilocybin, as many other tryptamines, stays in your system anywhere from 24 hours to a few days, the latter of which is rare.
+Psilocybin, like many other tryptamines, stays in your system anywhere from 24 hours to a few days, the latter of which is rare.

-Keep all dried magic mushrooms in a dry, and cold place.
-Silica gel packs can be used in the container for moisture control.
+Keep all dried magic mushrooms in a dry, cold place.
+One can put silica gel packs in a container to temperate moisture.
 When truffles or fresh mushrooms are in question, store them in an airtight container or vacuum bag inside a freezer.

 Over time, if kept improperly, mushrooms can degrade in potency.
 Read above how to keep mushrooms properly.

 This highly depends on the method.
-If mushrooms are dry then they taste like dry white-buttons with a bitter aftertaste, and the same goes with fresh versions.
-If they are in a tea form, the taste is similar to a mushroom soup.
+If mushrooms are dried or fresh, they taste like dry white-buttons with a bitter aftertaste.
+If they are in a tea form, the taste is similar to mushroom soup.
 Mushroom tea tastes better with a bit of salt added.